JHU-PL-Lab/www-fpse/lecture/variants.md

 #### Solution if you want to properly compare Set etc

 * For many of the more complex data structures its built in, as we saw above for `Set`.
+  - Notice when we set up the set by making module `S` (more later on this) we had to pass in `Int`
+  - Thats because the `S` can then use `Int.compare`
+  - We'll learn all about how this works soooon
 * You can also make your own definition of `compare`/`equal`.
-* To define comparisons more easily you can also use a ppx extension, a form of macro for OCaml
+* To define comparisons more easily on your own types you can also use a ppx extension, a form of macro for OCaml
  - Use library `ppx_deriving.eq` and append `[@@deriving eq]` to automatically define function `equal_mytype` for your type `mytype`
  - Use library `ppx_deriving.ord` and append `[@@deriving ord]` will define function `compare_mytype`.
  - Appending `[@@deriving eq, ord]` will get you both